Yahlawat/RAG-Financial-News-Agent/README.md

 ## Key Components

 ### Data Pipeline
-- **Scraper**: Automated collection of financial news from FinViz with duplicate detection
+- **Automated Scraper**: Scheduled news collection from FinViz with duplicate detection
+  - Daily scraping at 2 AM UTC (configurable)
+  - Immediate scraping when users add new tickers to their portfolio
+  - Scrapes all unique tickers across all user portfolios
 - **Chunker**: Intelligent text segmentation optimized for semantic search
 - **Embedder**: HuggingFace-based vector embeddings using BAAI/bge-base-en-v1.5